steven-msk/Soulbound/README.md

 - Custom input/event context management system
 - Modular components for UI, entity control, and world interaction

+---

+## External libraries used (not maintained by Unity)
+- Zenject 9.2.0

 ## Notes

 - Branching strategy may be used later - currently all changes live in `prototype` branch until probject stabilization.